CASES

 Defrost method: Glycol

-Combined wastewater and air-source heat pump for
+- combined wastewater and air-source heat pump for district heating

 The case